So Exactly What Is a White German Shepherd?

 Click here to find the perfect name for your new German Shepherd.

 How to Find a Reputable White German Shepherd Breeder

-Finding a reputable breeder is important for any dog regardless of the breed.
+Finding a reputable breeder is essential for any dog regardless of the breed.

-Breeders, who have White German Shepherd puppies show up unexpectedly in the litter, may want to just get rid of the pups and sell them at a discounted price.
+Breeders, who have White German Shepherd puppies, show up unexpectedly in the litter, may want to get rid of the pups, and sell them at a discounted price.